-Have you had Panera’s Signature Mac and Cheese yet?
+Have you had Panera’s mac and cheese yet?
 It’s insanely amazing!

 Velvety, creamy, cheesy, and worthy of only a spoon since it’s the closest utensil to a shovel.
 And here is the recipe for you!

 I know I lamented back in the fall about this being the very best mac and cheese recipe out there but until today, I’ve still yet to post a quick stove top mac and cheese recipe.
 I’ve tried a couple different stove top recipes in the past year but none of them really had the “wow” factor I was looking for.